-- First name pronounced (jair-red). - He had an impressive performance in the loss to Arizona.
-He was on the field for 77 of 82 plays, had nine tackles (seven of which were unassisted), three third down stops, an interception and a forced fumble. - He is fifth on the team in tackles so far this season. - Made his second career interception and returned it for his first career touchdown in the team's win over Central Arkansas.
+- First name pronounced (jair-red). - He was on the field for all 86 plays and made a new-career high 10 tackles in the team's win over Cal.
+After a lackluster start to his career, Jared is becoming an irreplaceable piece of a progressing CU defense.
+Bell's game is defined by a high football IQ, his quick reaction time, and his ability to fly to the ball from his safety position. - He had an impressive performance in the loss to Arizona.
+He was on the field for 77 of 82 plays, had nine tackles (seven of which were unassisted), three third down stops, an interception and a forced fumble. - He is fourth on the team in tackles so far this season. - Made his second career interception and returned it for his first career touchdown in the team's win over Central Arkansas.
 The interception came in the fourth quarter as the team was trailing 24-17 with Central Arkansas penetrating deep into CU territory looking to salt the game away.
 On second down at the CU 24, Bell picked off the pass and returned it 79 yards for a momentum seizing touchdown. - Moved from cornerback to safety during spring camp earlier this year. - Had his first career interception in week 4 of 2012 at WSU.
 He returned the ball 37 yards after picking it off in the red zone.
 He made his second career start in the game. - He redshirted during the 2011 season after suffering a knee injury during the third practice of fall training camp. - He played the entire 2012 season with a brace on his left knee.
 He wore the brace until the coaches moved him to safety the second day of spring camp in 2013 when he decided to ditch the brace.
 Head Coach Mike MacIntyre said "He took his knee brace off and ... started flying around and making plays and I said, 'This kid is good!'
 I just think he's kind of got new life, so to speak, and he's a good player."